felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Why?

 - They are cheap, easy to find and reliable
-- The Bic Cristal does not smear (I'm left handed)
+- The Bic Cristal does not smear (I'm left-handed)
 - The highlighter has lots of ink and lasts a long time

 {{< figure scale="400px" src="/img/bic-cristal-and-highlighter.jpg" position="center" caption="" >}}

-For more details about how I chose the Bic Cristal as my main pen, see [The Bic Cristal Story](/posts/2024/07/the-bic-cristal/).
+For more details about why I chose the Bic Cristal as my main pen, see [The Bic Cristal Story](/posts/2024/07/the-bic-cristal/).